 Natural Ways to Cope with Depression

-Several lifestyle changes and activities can help cope with depression.
+Several lifestyle changes and activities can help individuals, their spouses and friends cope with depression.
 These involve connecting with others and taking care of your body.

 - Care for a pet